We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

 How will my energy costs be calculated?

 We use watts to measure the power of all electrical devices ; for example, a toaster might be about 1,200W.
-To calculate the costs of the power used by an electrical item, the wattage is multiplied by the number of hours it’s used each day, and then by the number of days per year.
+To calculate the costs of the power used by an electrical item, the wattage is multiplied by the number of hours it is used each day, and then by the number of days per year.
 The total is divided by 1,000 to give us the number of kilowatt-hours (kWh).
-The final cost can be worked out by multiplying your price per kWh by the amount of kWhs you’ve used.
+The final cost can be worked out by multiplying your price per kWh by the amount of kWhs you have used.

 How will I be charged for my energy supply?